CollinsOmwoyo/alx-backend/0x03-queuing_system_in_js/README.md

 -How to build a basic Express app interacting with a Redis server -How to the build a basic Express app interacting with a Redis server and queue
 ## Additional Tasks
+Make sure to use promisify with Redis
+Make sure to use the await/async keyword to get the value from Redis